 Beyond their aesthetic benefits, plants have proven scientific benefits as well.
 Acting as natural air purifiers, plants in offices have been found to improve employee well-being and increase productivity by an average of 15%, according to a study by Dr. Chris Knight from Exeter University.
 If a company is happy and more productive in their space, they are all the more likely to stick around, which can lead to direct savings from tenant retention.

-In New York City, The Sill offers to bring the outdoors in with their commercial plant services that caters to a range of budgets.
-Their service includes complimentary on-site consultations, plant installation, and weekly plant maintenance programs to make management a breeze.
+In New York City, The Sill offers to bring the outdoors in with their commercial plant services that cater to a range of budgets.
+Their service includes complimentary on-site consultations, plant installation, and plant maintenance programs to make management a breeze.